python/cpython/Doc/c-api/arg.rst

    When memory buffers are passed as parameters to supply data to build objects, as for the ``s`` and ``s#`` formats, the required data is copied.
-Buffers provided by the caller are never referenced by the objects created by :cfunc:`Py_BuildValue`.
-In other words, if your code invokes :cfunc:`malloc` and passes the allocated memory to :cfunc:`Py_BuildValue`, your code is responsible for calling :cfunc:`free` for that memory once :cfunc:`Py_BuildValue` returns.
+Buffers provided by the caller are never referenced by the objects created by :c:func:`Py_BuildValue`.
+In other words, if your code invokes :c:func:`malloc` and passes the allocated memory to :c:func:`Py_BuildValue`, your code is responsible for calling :c:func:`free` for that memory once :c:func:`Py_BuildValue` returns.

    In the following description, the quoted form is the format unit; the entry in (round) parentheses is the Python object type that the format unit will return;